 As you can imagine, electrical safety devices like tape switches don’t behave the same in a water environment as they might in a dry space.
 Hydraulic Power Units, used to add fluid power to the lifting and lowering systems of the three-part stage, require experienced and dedicated valuation 24/7 as well.

 Royal Caribbean purchases a pre-determined parts list for quick and reliable service with their underwater stage lift system.
 Depending on the work required in a service capacity, Handling Specialty could see up to 6 technicians returning to the ship during a session.
-Cybula, adds, “at the five-year mark Handling Specialty sends a crew of technicians - while the ship is in dry-dock for major services or refurbishment.”
+Cybula adds, “At the five-year mark, Handling Specialty sends a crew of technicians – while the ship is in dry-dock for major services or refurbishment.”

-Understandably, an aqua-theater on a ship at sea experiences higher than normal stresses with many shows and activities between shows.
+Understandably, an aqua theater on a ship at sea experiences higher than normal stresses with many shows and activities between shows.
 There is a lot of wear and tear on the equipment and controls.
-Stresses due to equipment being secured to a moving vessel, equipment exposed to storms, rain, the Caribbean sun, heavy chlorine etc. Just a few reasons why Royal Caribbean Cruise Line keeps coming back to Handling Specialty.
+Stresses due to the equipment being secured to a moving vessel, equipment exposed to storms, rain, the Caribbean sun, heavy chlorine etc. Just a few reasons why Royal Caribbean Cruise Line keeps coming back to Handling Specialty.
 With four ships now housing the aqua-theater, they are confident in Handling’s ability to deliver quality equipment, installation and services to keep their performers working and their audiences entertained.